llobato/docs/docs/other/install-gwms-frontend.md

 root@host # condor_submit glidein-job.sub
 ```

-Then you can control the job like a normal condor job, e.g. to check the status of the job use `condor_q`.
+Then you can control the job like a normal HTCondor job, e.g. to check the status of the job use `condor_q`.

 ### Monitoring Web pages